-Recent Graduate, Adjunct Professor on Front Line of Coronavirus Pandemic
+Recent Graduate, Adjunct Faculty on Front Line of Coronavirus Pandemic

 Ben Hodge ’16, ’19 M.S. juggled extra hours in the lab while he continued to teach and tutor his students remotely, and his work is making a meaningful difference in the fight against COVID-19.